The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Results and Discussion

-Let us consider first the {\em time--varying} short--term and long--term total marginal effects with respect to per--capita GDP at time $t$ from model in equation \eqref{eq:model2}, see also eq. \eqref{eq:marginal_short} and \eqref{eq:marginal_long}, shown in Figure \ref{fig:tv_me}.
+Let us consider first the {\em time--varying short--term and long--term total marginal effects} with respect to per--capita GDP at time $t$ from model in equation \eqref{eq:timediff}, see also equations \eqref{eq:marginal_short} and \eqref{eq:marginal_long}, shown in Figure \ref{fig:tv_me}.
 First of all, there is a small difference between the short and long terms effects, such that it is rather useless to comment them separately.
-The mean values over time for Europe, South America, South--East Asia and Africa, respectively, are around $\{-1.31e-05; 3.56e-05; 3.40e-06; 8.79e-06\}$ for the short--term direct and $\{-1.28e-05; 3.38e-05; 2.78e-06; 8.07e-06\}$ for long--term direct effects, while $\{-5.54e-08; 5.98e-08; 1.01e-08; 9.57e-09\}$ and $\{-5.02e-08; 5.99e-08; 7.47e-09; 8.13e-09\}$ for the short--term indirect and long--term indirect effects, respectively.
-The magnitude of the indirect effects is so trivial in all the regions compared to the one of the direct effects, that is again advisable to overlook them.
+The temporal mean values for Europe, South America, South--East Asia and Africa, respectively, are around $\{0.06825; 0.07524; -0.04697; 0.00374\}$ for short--term direct effects, and $\{0.06605; 0.06851; -0.03817; 0.00333\}$ for long--term direct effects, while $\{0.00013; 0.00005; -0.00006; 0.000002\}$ and $\{0.00012; 0.00005; -0.00004; 0.000001\}$ for short--term indirect effects and long--term indirect effects, respectively.
+The magnitude of the indirect effects is so trivial in all the regions compared to the one of the direct effects, that it is again advisable to overlook them.
 This is somehow not surprising, however, since the variable $GDP$ do not vary at a unit--level but rather at a country--level, so that the indirect impacts due to neighbouring cells could be mitigated by the absence of variability in per--capita $GDP$ across units within the same country.
-The time--varying total marginal effects are always positive in South America and Africa, always negative in Europe, whereas they vary (with mostly positive values) in South--East Asia.
-Obviously, the sign of the marginal effects directly depends on the combination of signs of the estimated coefficients, i.e. $\left(\hat\rho, \hat\phi, \hat\gamma, \hat\beta_1, \hat\beta_2, \hat\beta_7, \hat\beta_8\right)^\prime$.
-However, the absolute magnitude seems not to be very high in all the four macro--regions.
-It is interesting to note that both in Europe and in South America, the respective absolute minimum and maximum values are reached during the financial crisis started in 2007.
-In South America a similar peak is observable during the years 1997--2003, in correspondence with the crisis in Argentina.
-In periods of crises, therefore, N--fertilization becomes much more sensitive to variations in per--capita GDP in South America.
-In Europe, instead, the negative marginal effect of per--capita GDP in fertilizer application is reduced in magnitude, potentially signalling a reduction in environmental concerns in moments of crisis.
-For Africa, instead, we do not observe any peak in correspondence with the global financial crisis of 2007, possibly because this continent has been only marginally hit by it thanks to its financial marginality \citep{arieff10}.
-South--East Asia, instead, displays a behaviour almost antithetical to the one of Europe and South America.
-During the global financial crises started in 2007, the total marginal effect of per--capita GDP touches one of its lowest peak, whereas its highest negative peak is reached in 1998 during the financial crises of the so called Asian tigers\footnote{Note that, during this year, we can observe also in Europe an increase (in absolute value) of the marginal effect of per--capita GDP, while in South America a decreasing effect.}.
-A possible explanation is that, during these periods, the price of Urea, one of the most common sources of N--fertilizer, felt considerably, thanks also to a consistent fall in the price of energy sources to which its price is linked \citep{blanco11}.
-It might then be that, in such periods, the direct price effect of N--fertilizer has dwarfed, in South--East Asia, the effect of the reduction in per--capita GDP.
+The time--varying total marginal effects are always positive in all the macro--regions, with the exception of South East Asia where they are always negative\footnote{Obviously, the sign of the marginal effects directly depends on the combination of signs of the estimated coefficients that directly enters in the calculation of the marginal effects.}, and the absolute magnitude in Africa seems not to be very high compared with all the other macro--regions.